Sadruddin Aga Khan: United Nations diplomatic career

-From1978 onwards, Sadruddin held several roles within the United Nations, including the Special Consultant and Chargé de Mission to the Secretary-General of the United Nations, Special Rapporteur of the UN Human Rights Commission and Convenor and co-chairman of the Independent Commission on International Humanitarian Issues and of the Independent Working Group on the UN Financial Emergency.
-He also served as Coordinator for United Nations Humanitarian and Economic Assistance Programmes Relating to the People of Afghanistan and as Executive Delegate of the Secretary-General for a UN Inter-Agency Humanitarian Programme addressing issues in Iraq’s border areas.
+From 1978 onwards, Sadruddin held several roles within the United Nations, including the Special Consultant and Chargé de Mission to the Secretary-General of the United Nations, Special Rapporteur of the UN Human Rights Commission and Convenor and co-chairman of the Independent Commission on International Humanitarian Issues and of the Independent Working Group on the UN Financial Emergency.
+He also served as Coordinator for United Nations Humanitarian and Economic Assistance Programmes Relating to the People of Afghanistan and as Executive Delegate of the Secretary-General for a UN Inter-Agency Humanitarian Programme addressing issues in Iraq's border areas.

 In September 1990, he was appointed Personal Representative of the UN Secretary-General for Humanitarian Assistance Relating to the Crisis between Iraq and Kuwait.
-During this period, he negotiated with Iraqi officials, including Foreign Minister Tariq Aziz, to establish a UN relief program for Shia Muslims in the marshlands of southern Iraq, despite the Iraqi government’s reluctance to coordinate with the UN.
+During this period, he negotiated with Iraqi officials, including Foreign Minister Tariq Aziz, to establish a UN relief program for Shia Muslims in the marshlands of southern Iraq, despite the Iraqi government's reluctance to coordinate with the UN.

 Sadruddin Aga Khan was nominated twice for the position of UN Secretary-General.
 In 1981, although he received majority support in the Security Council vote, his appointment was vetoed by the Soviet Union, which reportedly considered him too Western.
 He was nominated again in 1991 but did not secure the position, with the United States and United Kingdom reportedly opposing him due to disagreements over his support for increasing aid to Iraq.